Peitho Readings

 SWA 4 Prompt

-- Evidently, persuasion was something "real" for ancient Greeks — real enough for them to worship it as a deity.
-What do you think made persuasion real for them?
+Evidently, persuasion was something "real" for ancient Greeks — real enough for them, among other things, to worship it as a deity.
+So, . . .

 Study Guide Proper

 These are challenging readings, and will need to be gone over carefully.
-(It's actually a short assignment.)
-The idea will be to build up a knowledge base in Peitho (goddess)-peithō (abstraction) as a cultural reality as background to consideration of peithō as a political reality.
+(But it's actually a short assignment.)
+The idea will be to build up a knowledge base in Peitho (goddess)-peithō (thing) as a cultural reality.
+As such, it provides crucial context for approaching peithō as a political reality.

 Political Aphrodite?